Skip to main content

 Event Analysis

-Library to find Event Synchronization and Event Coincidence Analysis
+Library for Event Synchronization and Event Coincidence Analysis

-The python library to calculate Event Synchronization and Event Coincidence Analysis for event series.
+This Python library facilitates the calculation of Event Synchronization (ES) and Event Coincidence Analysis (ECA) for event series.

 pip install event-analysis

-To use the Cuda method install PyCuda separately.
+To utilize the CUDA method, please install PyCuda separately.

 Usage